Young Social Democrats (Estonia): Clubs

 As per the founding charter of the organization, youth association clubs are formed with members active in counties, cities or municipalities.
 The club's board consists of the leader and members of the board elected by the club's general assembly.
 The working format of the club's board is a meeting, which takes place at least once a month, except for the month of July.
 The club leaders convene and conduct club board meetings, and if necessary, announce the club's general assemblies.
 The most authoritative decision-making process of the club is the general assembly (a meeting where all club members are invited and can vote), which is assembled by the board at least once a year.
 The content of these meetings—the clubs' general assemblies and board meetings—are recorded.

-The Young Social Democrats have the Tallinn club, which is led by Andreas Randoja; the Tartu club, led by Peeter Samoldin; and the Viljandi club, led by Liisa Kivilaan.
+The Young Social Democrats have the Tallinn club, which is led by Ako Monticelli; the Tartu club, led by Romet Soer; Viljandi club, led by Aleksandra Kena; and the Rapla club led by Sarpedon Hüseyin Altan.